ricardogpinho/ricardogpinho.github.io/_projects/battle_of_the_river.markdown

 </div>

 With graphics mostly settled, we began working on the game input, character movements and movement restrictions.
 With that done, was time to implement shooting.
-This was tricky... because the arrows would have to spawn on key-press trigger and then disappear at hitting a character, object or reach the end of the map.
-It required a linked list, but we manages it.
+This was tricky... because the arrows would have to spawn on key-press trigger and then disappear on hitting a character, object or reach the end of the map.
+It required a linked list, but we managed it.

 That implemented, was time for making the autonomous player move and shoot as well.
 With some logic and randomness generation this was also achieved.